justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

     }
    ```

-    > This will be called to handle any special backend processing that may be needed for our checkout step.
-If backend processing is required, then the business logic will be implemented here, using information passed in through the `ActionRequest`.
+    > If backend processing is required, use the `processAction` method to implement business logic with the information passed through the `ActionRequest`.
-    >
-    > If no special processing is necessary for this checkout step, then nothing needs to be added into this method.

 1. ```java
     public void render(